ibm-cloud-docs/BlockStorage/availability.md

 # Availability and Durability of {{site.data.keyword.blockstorageshort}}
 {: #storageavailability}

+{{site.data.keyword.blockstorageshort}} provides enterprise-grade durability, high availability, and encryption to keep your data secure, accessible, and protected at all times.
+{: shortdesc}

 In today's fast-paced economy, companies rely on data in their decision-making.
 They need secure and immediate access to their data on a moment's notice.
 Data integrity is important because compromised or incomplete data is of no use.
 Not to mention the dangers that are presented if sensitive data goes missing.

-When you store your data in {{site.data.keyword.blockstoragefull}}, it's durable, highly available, and encrypted.
-{: shortdesc}
+The following table provides an overview of the durability, availability, and encryption features of Block Storage.

 | Storage type | Purpose | Durability | Availability | Encryption |
 |--------------|----------|------------|--------------|------------|